 Today you arrive in the resort town of Payerbach, easily reachable from Vienna.

-Take the Semmering train (the first standard-gauge mountain train in the world, operational since 1854, now a UNESCO world heritage site) from Payerbach to Semmering.
-Then walk along the train-heritage trail which follows the route of Ghega-train, with striking viaducts crossing deep valleys and gorges and an idyllic, peaceful countryside.
+Take the Semmering train (the first standard-gauge mountain train globally, operational since 1854, now a UNESCO world heritage site) from Payerbach to Semmering.
+Then walk along the train-heritage trail which follows the route of Ghega-train, with striking viaducts crossing deep valleys and gorges and idyllic, peaceful countryside.
 You can shorten this tour by taking the train for the last part.

-Walking for the day: 4-6 hours, 10 to 15 km depending on the chosen option
+- Walking for the day: 4-6h, 10 to 15km depending on the chosen option

-Walking for the day: approx. 7 hours, 24 km (full walk); you can book an optional transfer on site to shorten the walk
+- Walking for the day: approx. 7h, 24km (full walk); you can book an optional transfer on-site to shorten the walk

-The Schneeberg rack-and-pinion train, now over 100 years old, climbs to a height of 1,800 m from where it is a two-hour walk to the summit.
-Enjoy the views from the summit and return back to the train station; do not miss the local pastry called “Buchtel” at the middle-station – a delicious speciality!
+The Schneeberg rack-and-pinion train, now over 100 years old, climbs to a height of 1,800m from where it is a two-hour walk to the summit.
+Enjoy the summit’s views and return to the train station; do not miss the local pastry called “Buchtel” at the middle-station – a delicious speciality!

 Day 7: Departure

-By train via Wiener Neustadt to Payerbach (or to Vienna).
+Departure on your own by train via Wiener Neustadt to Payerbach (or to Vienna) or extension upon request.

-3+ and 4-star quality hotels, some with spa facilities.
-All places have been carefully hand-picked by us and their quality is regularly monitored.
+3+ and 4-star hotels, some with spa facilities.
+This is a dual-centre based holiday; the first three nights are spent in Payerbach and next three nights in Puchberg.
+All places have been carefully hand-picked by us, and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *Note that hotels are subject to availability.
 In case a particular hotel from the ones pictured above is fully booked for your desired dates, we will replace it with a hotel of equal or higher value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.